mattischrome/console-blog/content/posts/useful-ulysses/index.md

 ## Why it helps
 I now use Ulysses III to write nearly all of my posts.
 I use it to start writing anything long form, even if I have to transfer it to another format later (as is the case with blog posts).
 Because of the grouping features I can keep blog stuff away from other works in progress.
 Within particular projects Ulysses encourages structure, which is something that I like a lot.

 I like to brainstorm lots of ideas for posts.
 I set up multiple sheets in a group and type out the titles, while sketching out notes and details as markdown comments.
-Because my ideas are arranged into groups (by theme, whether research is required, etc), I can make sure my posts are varied[^1] in terms of subject and depth.
+Because my ideas are arranged into groups (by theme, whether research is required, etc), I can make sure my posts are varied in terms of subject and depth.{{% sidenote "sn-1" %}}Forget that crap about finding your niche!
+I say write ALL THE THINGS!{{% /sidenote %}}

 The word count targets make sure that I write enough for each post (and help me to identify quick wins in posts that are nearly finished).
 The export feature introduces another chance to edit into the writing process, so I feel like my writing is getting checked more often.